truenas/documentation/content/CORE/GettingStarted/Install.md

 Physical hardware typically requires burning the TrueNAS installer to a physical device.
 In general a CD or removable USB device is used.
 This device is temporarily attached to the system to install TrueNAS to the system's permanent boot device.

-Headless, or remote, installation can be done using the .iso file by setting up a virtual media CD-ROM in the IPMI.
+Headless, or remote, installation is possible when the system has IPMI available and can create a virtual media CD-ROM using a locally stored <file>.iso</file>.

 The method of writing the installer to a device varies between operating systems.
 Click **Windows** or **Linux** to see instructions for your Operating System, or **CD** for generic CD burning guidance.